 Ashtanga is a strong, traditional form of yoga originally categorised by Pattabhi Jois.
 It is a style of yoga that is deeply rooted in its history and foundation and can considered a moving mediation.

 It follows a set sequence of postures which pairs movement with breath and dristi (gaze).
-As you learn the sequence and put all these things together your mind becomes focused and your practice essentially becomes a form of meditation.
+As you learn the sequence and put all these things together your mind becomes focused and your practice essentially becomes a form of moving meditation.

 Hatha refers to the physical practice of yoga, this type of class is slower paced.
 These classes are suitable for yoga beginners or those looking for a more relaxed approach to their practice.